UNDERSTANDING

 Before entering your pew or seat, genuflect toward the Blessed Sacrament in the tabernacle, which is indicated by a burning candle (usually a red one).
 This is called the Sanctuary Lamp and is always lit when the Blessed Sacrament is present.
 Genuflecting was an ancient sign of reverence toward a ruler.
 The Church adopted kneeling/bowing as showing the ultimate reverence toward the true King, our Lord.
 If you are not in view of the tabernacle, a simple bow toward the altar is appropriate.
 This sign of respect indicates that you understand that the altar is the table of the Lord, where the bread and wine are consecrated.

 When kneeling or sitting, spend time in prayer.
 Collect yourself and prepare for Mass.
 Prayers can usually be found in the missalette or even in the song book.
-Give thanks for all that God continues to give you
+Give thanks for all that God continues to give you.

 THE ORDER OF THE MASS